DarrenLi1127/TaskFlowReplit/replit.md

 **Framework**: React with TypeScript using Vite as the build tool

-**Routing**: Wouter for client-side routing with four main routes:
+**Routing**: Wouter for client-side routing with three main routes:
 - Landing page (/) for unauthenticated users
 - Auth page (/auth) with login and register forms
 - Home page (/) with task management interface for authenticated users
-- Profile page (/profile) for managing user profile information

 **UI Components**: shadcn/ui component library (New York style variant) with Radix UI primitives
 - Design system configured for productivity with Inter font family